 Despite its relatively low profile among the general public, the Centre has continued to prosper and is well-known to schools in the UK and further afield.
 A national poll conducted for The Wellcome Trust in 1999 showed that, along with Science and Plants for Schools, biology teachers considered the NCBE the best science education organisation in the United Kingdom.

 FIVE MOVES IN 31 YEARS

 When John Grainger retired in March 2001, the directorship of the Centre was formally taken over by John Schollar and Dean Madden.
-John Schollar retired in September 2016 and sadly Dean Madden passed away in January 2017.
-The NCBE now employs three staff.
+John Schollar retired in August 2018 and sadly Dean Madden passed away in January 2017.
+The NCBE now employs five staff.
 The NCBE was delighted to move to new purpose-built premises in the University's School of Food Biosciences in September 2001.
 The creation of a new School of Pharmacy at the University forced the NCBE to move to new premises elsewhere on the campus in 2005, then to move again three years later.

 Ann Newman and Margaret Chopping, two of the original NCSB staff, in the NCSB's resources room in 1986.